airbytehq/terraform-provider-airbyte/docs/resources/source_faker.md

 <a id="nestedatt--configuration"></a>
 ### Nested Schema for `configuration`

-Required:

-- `count` (Number) How many users should be generated in total.
-This setting does not apply to the purchases or products stream.
-- `source_type` (String) must be one of ["faker"]

 Optional:

-- `always_updated` (Boolean) Should the updated_at values for every record be new each sync?
+- `always_updated` (Boolean) Default: true
+Should the updated_at values for every record be new each sync?
 Setting this to false will case the source to stop emitting records after COUNT records have been emitted.
+- `count` (Number) Default: 1000
+How many users should be generated in total.
+This setting does not apply to the purchases or products stream.
-- `parallelism` (Number) How many parallel workers should we use to generate fake data?
+- `parallelism` (Number) Default: 4
+How many parallel workers should we use to generate fake data?
 Choose a value equal to the number of CPUs you will allocate to this source.
-- `records_per_slice` (Number) How many fake records will be in each page (stream slice), before a state message is emitted?
+- `records_per_slice` (Number) Default: 1000
+How many fake records will be in each page (stream slice), before a state message is emitted?
-- `seed` (Number) Manually control the faker random seed to return the same values on subsequent runs (leave -1 for random)
+- `seed` (Number) Default: -1
+Manually control the faker random seed to return the same values on subsequent runs (leave -1 for random)